JPho-source/Occupancy-Detection-Modeling-of-Bee-Species/README.md

 outputs/
-- Figures and tables saved from the paper.
+- Figures saved from the paper.

 ---